-The cavernous valley was encrusted with salt as it was under sea once.
+The cavernous valley was encrusted with salt as it was undersea once.
 The surface resembled the surface of the crater of the moon.
 Not that I have seen the crater of the moon.
 But that’s what they say.

 To gulp down the mysteries of the landscapes we had witnessed during the day, we shared dinner and drinks at a restaurant at the plaza.
-While I gulped down half a liter of Kunstman, a delicious local Chilean beer, she sipped through a cup of red wine while worrying about her burnt skin.
+While I gulped down a big mug of Kunstman, a delicious local Chilean beer, she sipped through a cup of red wine while worrying about her burnt skin.
 The sweet-smiled young boy was doing a show at the plaza, and I gave him some coins, again.

 As we called off the night, I walked back to the hostel, content, and ready for a long slumber.
 And this is only one of the beautiful places in Chile.

 A pleasurable end to a long day.

 From San Pedro de Atacama: Cejar and Tebinquinche Lagoons GetYourGuide Tour: This tour picks you up from your hotel in San Pedro, drives you to Leguna Sejar where you can float naturally in the saltwater, and then continues to Ojos del Salar and Tebinquinche lagoon for sunset with drinks.

 Check the availability of the tour and book it here.

 That was my last tour and my last day in San Pedro.
 Oh, but it hadn’t ended just yet.